ethicalhackingplayground/mailsploit/README.md

 happy hacking. ;)

-### Remember this cannot be used for illegal activties, I'm not to blame if you get into trouble
+### Remember this cannot be used for illegal activities, I'm not to blame if you get into trouble